MariosVottas/Churn_Prediction/README.md

 # Churn_Prediction

-This project is a personal training task to further understand classification problems and methods.
+This project is part of an interview process as a entry level Data Scientist.
 The hypothesis is, as if I am a Data Scientist for a bank and have a task presented to me by my manager.

-##Repo files
+## Repo files

 This repo contains:

 - The notebook used to develop this project